2 CFR Part 200, Subpart F

 In order to ensure that federal grant awards are handled in a fiscally responsible manner, the Office of Management and Budget (OMB) issued 2 CFR Part 200, THE UNIFORM ADMINISTRATIVE REQUIREMENTS, COST PRINCIPLES, AND AUDIT REQUIREMENTS FOR FEDERAL AWARDS.

-2 CFR Part 200, Subpart F outlines the accounting requirements to a Uniform Guidance Audit, also known as a 2 CFR 200 Audit and formerly known as the OMB A-133 Audit.
+2 CFR Part 200, Subpart F outlines the accounting requirements to a Uniform Guidance Audit, also known as a 2 CFR 200 Audit and formerly known as an OMB A-133 Audit.

-The 2 CFR 200 regulations requires Companies with certain Grant awards (including NIH grants and DOE Grants and Cooperative Agreements) to be audited in accordance with the Uniform Guidance Audit rules and includes for-profit Companies.
+The 2 CFR 200 regulations requires for-profit Companies with certain Grant awards (including NIH grants and DOE Grants and Cooperative Agreements) to be audited in accordance with the Uniform Guidance Audit rules.

 Organizations with expenditures from SBIR, STTR, ARPA-E and EERE awards that exceed $750,000 in federal funds (irrespective of amounts drawn) during their fiscal year must have an annual audit performed in accordance with UGA.